Nagarjuna-erla/Confluence/README.md

 # Confluence
-Going to perform launching of  confluence page, AutoLogin and Opening new tabs.
+Going to perform launch of confluence page, AutoLogin and Opening new tabs.